-Plates Transverse test pieces.
+' ' ' , Plates Transverse test pieces.
 Minimum average energy value (KV) 27J Sections and forgings Longitudinal test pieces.
 Minimum average energy value (KV) 41J

-- (1) The impact test required for forgings used in critical applications shall be subject to special consideration by the Society. - (2) The requirements for design temperatures below -165°C shall be specially agreed with the Society. - (3) For materials 1.5 % Ni, 2.25 % Ni, 3.5 % Ni and 5 % Ni, with thicknesses greater than 25 mm, the impact tests shall be conducted as follows:
+- (1) The impact test required for forgings used in critical applications shall be subject to special consideration by the Society. - (2) The requirements for design temperatures below -165°C shall be specially agreed with the Society. - (3) For materials 1.5 % Ni, 2.25 % Ni, 3.5 % Ni and 5 % Ni, with thicknesses greater than 25 mm , the impact tests shall be conducted as follows:

-Material thickness (mm) Test temperature

-25 〈 t ≤ 30 10°C below design temperature

-30 ⟨ t ≤ 35 15°C below design temperature

-35 \(t \le 40 20°C below design temperature
+Material thickness (mm) Test temperature $25 < t \le 30$ 10°C below design temperature $30 < t \le 35$ 15°C below design temperature $35 < t \le 40$ 20°C below design temperature $40 < t \le 45^{(10)}$ 25°C below design temperature $45 < t \le 50^{(10)}$ 30°C below design temperature

 The energy value shall be in accordance with the table for the applicable type of test specimen.
-For material thickness of more than 40 mm, the Charpy V-notch values shall be specially considered.
+For material thickness of more than 50 mm, the Charpy V-notch values shall be specially considered.

-- (4) For 9 % Ni, austenitic stainless steels and aluminium alloys, thicknesses greater than 25 mm may be used. - (5) The chemical composition limits shall be in accordance with Pt 2 Ch 1 or standards deemed appropriate by the our Society. - (6) TMCP nickel steels will be subject to acceptance by the Society. - (7) A lower minimum design temperature for quenched and tempered steels may be specially agreed with - (8) A specially heat treated 5% nickel steel, for example triple heat treated 5% nickel steel, may be used down to -165°C, provided that the impact tests are carried out at -196°C. - (9) The impact test may be omitted, subject to agreement with the Society.
+- (4) For 9 % Ni, austenitic stainless steels and aluminium alloys, thicknesses greater than 25 mm may be - (5) The chemical composition limits shall be in accordance with Pt 2 Ch 1 or standards deemed appropriate by the our Society. - (6) TMCP nickel steels will be subject to acceptance by the Society. - (7) A lower minimum design temperature for quenched and tempered steels may be specially agreed with the Society. - (8) A specially heat treated 5% nickel steel, for example triple heat treated 5% nickel steel, may be used down to -165°C, provided that the impact tests are carried out at -196°C. - (9) The impact test may be omitted, subject to agreement with the Society. - (10) A further set of impact test at mid thickness for products with t>40mm is required except rolled steels for hull structural in Rules Part 2, Chapter 1, 301 or high strength steels for welded structures in Rules Part 2.
+Chapter 1.
+308. - (11) This table is generally applicable for material thicknesses up to 50mm.
+Proposals for greater thicknesses shall be approved by the Society.